Plastic pollution is surging, so what are governments doing?

 It found that single-use bans were the most effective, but said that if these were implemented in G20 countries without any other measures, plastic consumption would still be one-and-a-half times higher by 2050.

-The world generated an additional 6 million tonnes of polluting single-use plastic in 2021 compared to 2019, according to recent research by the Minderoo Foundation in Australia.
+The world generated an additional 6 million tons of polluting single-use plastic in 2021 compared to 2019, according to research in 2023 by the Minderoo Foundation in Australia.

-Steve Fletcher, a leading plastics expert at the University of Portsmouth in Britain, said there is often a "false distinction" between single-use plastics and those which are genuinely multi-use.
+Steve Fletcher, a leading plastics expert at the University of Portsmouth in Britain, said there was often a "false distinction" between single-use plastics and those which are genuinely multi-use.

-Fletcher said there should be bans on plastics which lack a clear purpose, are toxic and cannot be reused or recycled.
+He said there should be bans on plastics that lack a clear purpose, are toxic and cannot be reused or recycled.

 How can plastic consumption be reduced?